 IX.
 Regulations Affecting Support

 This is a summary of the regulations and procedures pertaining specifically to graduate students in philosophy.
-Information pertaining to all graduate students can be found in two announcements of the Horace H. Rackham School of Graduate Studies: Rackham Academic Programs and the Student Handbook.
-The latter contains detailed regulations in regard to admission and readmission, registrations, fees and expenses, performance and conduct, and degree requirements.
-There is also a Philosophy Department Constitution.
+Information pertaining to all graduate students can be found in the Horace H. Rackham School of Graduate Studies: Rackham Academic Programs, which contains detailed regulations in regard to admission and readmission, registrations, fees and expenses, performance and conduct, and degree requirements.

-The Department of Philosophy offers the M.A. and Ph.D. degrees.
-The regulations are so constituted that one cannot obtain a Ph.D. without also having satisfied the M.A. requirements.
-Students in the Ph.D. program who have satisfied the requirements for the M.A. will be awarded the M.A. degree upon request.
-The Ph.D.
-Requirements are designed to be completed in ten to twelve terms.
+The Department of Philosophy offers the MA and PhD degrees.
+The regulations are so constituted that one cannot obtain a PhD without also having satisfied the MA requirements.
+Students in the PhD program who have satisfied the requirements for the MA will be awarded the MA degree upon request.
+The PhD requirements are designed to be completed in ten to twelve academic year (AY, that is, Fall or Winter) terms.

-In the requirements listed below, those which can be satisfied by the "successful completion" of a course – the Program Units requirement, the Distribution Units requirement, and the Logic requirement – require a grade of B+ or better.
+In the requirements listed below, and unless otherwise noted, those which can be satisfied by the "successful completion" of a course – the Program Units requirement, the Distribution Units requirement, and the Logic requirement – require a grade of B+ or better.

-Students are required to take 11 program units of Philosophy.
+Students are required to take 11 program units in philosophy.
 The following will count as program units:

 - Satisfactory completion of an ordinary graduate-level course in the Department of Philosophy.
 (Minimum: 6 such units.)